flybywiresim/fbw-userguide/docs/aircraft/install/installation.md

 Please follow the information on this page to install FlyByWire Simulations products for Microsoft Flight Simulator 2020.

-!!! warning "Important Notice for the A32NX"

-    All FlyByWire Simulations A32NX versions are now independent of the default A320neo.

-    We’d like to remind all users of the following two **important changes**:

-    The folder in the Community directory is now:

-      - `flybywire-aircraft-a320-neo`

-    The airplane in the simulator is now titled:

-      - `FlyByWire Simulations - A320neo (LEAP)`

-!!! danger "MSFS Marketplace Version Discontinued"
-    Please uninstall any marketplace version.

-    You can reference [this issue](../support/reported-issues.md#outdated-marketplace-version) in our reported issues page for more details.

 ---

 ## Downloads